Hike and Sail the Mythical Faroe Islands

 After you’ve had breakfast, you’ll head to the island of Kalsoy.
 You’ll hike north, towards the Kallur lighthouse, walking through several villages and incredible landscapes where the mythological Selkies are said to live.
 Your ship will be waiting for you at the harbor.

-On your last day, you’ll wake up in the harbor of Klaksvík, the second largest city in the Faroe Islands.
+On the last day of your Faroe Islands tour, you’ll wake up in the harbor of Klaksvík, the second largest city in the Faroe Islands.
 Honoring the long-fishing tradition of the city, you’ll catch your own lunch today.
 After docking, you’ll trek the mainland before spending the afternoon exploring Tórshavn, the capital of the Faroe Islands.
 Your night will be spent in a guesthouse for one last time.

 Today you’ll say farewell to the Faroe Islands.
 You’ll be back where you started, at Vágar Airport, but one adventure of a lifetime richer.

 To ensure your place, reserve the dates you want with a 30% deposit on next year’s adventure.
 Read about our cancellation policy on our FAQ page.

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
 For more information on COVID-19 measures in the Faroe Islands, please refer to the Visit Faroe Islands website.